Decision Date: 11th September 2019

 How a council finds out about cultural norms, if NOT by asking around (but not merely in-house colleagues who are handy!) and researching is beyond us, but of course it should start with asking the person themselves how important it is to THEM and their child in this case.

 If a plan provides for hair CARE, and not merely washing, and the person cannot get that service from the commissioned provider, the council MUST, in legal terms, allow the person to claim the cost of meeting that need (the need that it owes a duty to meet out of public monies) as DRE.
+That’s the equivalent of the person being eligible but volunteering to meet their own needs, at their own expense, and it would be outrageous and unlawful in a legal sense to refuse to accept that deduction.

 Whether doing so will make a difference to the overall balance between the client’s preserved personal money, and the money received from the council is a matter of maths in individual circumstances affected by a council’s wider charging policy.
 All that can be said is that the LGSCO is not WRONG to say that the two concepts are different, and that if a need in a plan is not being met, that plan needs to be reviewed and the problem sorted through re-commissioning – or by providing a split budget, some in direct payment form.
+DRE deductions should be a last resort in situations where the council can’t commission effectively.

 If you want help, please consider seeking advice from CASCAIDr via our referral form on the top bar menu of the site.